nanostores/nanostores/README.md

 * **Disabled:** when store has no listeners.

 Nano Stores was created to move logic from components to the store.
-Stores can listen URL changes or establish network connections.
+Stores can listen for URL changes or establish network connections.
 Mount/disabled modes allow you to create lazy stores, which will use resources only if store is really used in the UI.